OfficeDev/office-js-docs-pr/docs/design/custom-tab-placement.md

 Office always gives default focus to the tab that is immediately to the right of the **File** tab.
 By default this is the **Home** tab.
 If you configure your custom tab to be to before the **Home** tab, with `<InsertBefore>TabHome</InsertBefore>`, then your custom tab will have focus when the document opens.

+> [!IMPORTANT]
-But be careful before you configure your tab to be before the **Home** tab.
-Giving excessive prominence to your add-in inconveniences and annoys users and administrators.
+> Giving excessive prominence to your add-in inconveniences and annoys users and administrators.
 Do not position a custom tab before the **Home** tab unless your add-in is the primary tool with which users will interact with the document.

 ## Behavior on unsupported platforms